genomicsengland/panelapp/docker/dev/README.md

 You are supposed to use `make` rather than calling `docker-compose` directly.

+All commands are supposed to be run from this directory.

+### Requirements

 This is tested with Docker v.18.09.2

-All commands are supposed to be run from this directory.
+It requires `aws` CLI installed.

 ### Build dev docker images

 ```bash
 $ make build
 ```